Consensys/vscode-scribble/README.md

 - Switch to the `Debug` viewlet (<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>D</kbd> or <kbd>CMD</kbd> + <kbd>SHIFT</kbd> + <kbd>D</kbd>).
 - Select `Launch Client` from the drop down.
 - Run the launch config.
-- In the `[Extension Development Host]` instance of VSCode, open a document in `Solidity` language mode.
+- In the `[Extension Development Host]` instance of VS Code, open a document in `Solidity` language mode.
 - Add an annotation to contract or function definition.